-Cosmetics company Sephora accused of dumping waste after Auckland store opening
+Cosmetics company Sephora hits back after dumping claims after Auckland store opening

-Global cosmetics giant Sephora has been accused of dumping thousands of waste paper products, some potentially embedded with cosmetic chemicals, into drains which flow to the sea, after the French make-up company's grand New Zealand opening this morning.

-New Zealand Māori Council executive director Matthew Tukaki also took aim at millennials, saying, "All these young climate warriors?
+New Zealand Māori Council executive director Matthew Tukaki took aim at the company and also millennials, saying, "All these young climate warriors?
 Get off your backsides and start practising what you preach", after seeing close to 1000 people queued up on Queen St and neighbouring streets before the store opened to exploding ticker tape cannons at 9am.

 It was that same ticker tape that Tukaki later claimed — after being warned by a security guard not to slip on the quickly-sodden scraps of paper — he saw being swept into bins and dumped down Queen St drains.